simonpl/hetzner_traffic_alert/README.md

 Note: The tool was tested with Perl v5.14.2.
 Other versions may cause problems or not work at all.

+1. Get a username and a password you can use with the Hetzner API.
+See http://wiki.hetzner.de/index.php/Robot_Webservice/en for further information about the Hetzner API.

-1. Copy the file `traffic_alert_configuration.pm.dist` to `traffic_alert_configuration.pm`.
+2. Copy the file `traffic_alert_configuration.pm.dist` to `traffic_alert_configuration.pm`.

-2. Adjust `traffic_alert_configuration.pm` to the values that fit with your setup and with your requirements.
-To read how you can get an username/password-combination for the Hetzner API, read http://wiki.hetzner.de/index.php/Robot_Webservice/en
+3. Adjust `traffic_alert_configuration.pm` to the values that fit with your setup and with your requirements.

-3. Mark `hetzner_traffic_alert.pl` as executable (`chmod hetzner_traffic_alert.pl +x`)
+4. Mark `hetzner_traffic_alert.pl` as executable (`chmod hetzner_traffic_alert.pl +x`).

 Usage
 -----